-What do GP trainees say about the programme?
+What do our trainees say about the programme?

 "I am halfway through the GM deprivation GPST programme and so far, it has been enjoyable and challenging.
 I had completed my Foundation programme in Manchester and had encountered many patients who were living in poverty and deprivation, but I often felt like I was not really providing the holistic care that these people needed.
 I then heard about this training programme and it seemed like a great opportunity to develop skills and knowledge that I needed to be best enabled to provide the care that these people need, and this training programme has not disappointed.